-The MILCOM 2017 Call for Papers (CFP) features five technical tracks with various topic of interests in each.
-Prospective authors are invited to submit original papers to the conference technical tracks by the deadline.
-Accepted papers will be published in IEEE Xplore and the MILCOM 2017 Conference Proceedings.
+The MILCOM Call for Papers (CFP) features five technical tracks with various topics of interests in each.
+Prospective authors are invited to submit original papers to the conference technical tracks by the deadline dates below.

 Submit your manuscript to the tracks in the Unclassified Technical Program via EDAS using the links below: